Journeyman Electrician Requirements

 Journeyman electricians are trained professionals who work in all aspects of electrical wiring and systems.
 These positions require a high school diploma or GED.
 Candidates then enter an apprenticeship program where they complete both classroom and practical training.
 Apprenticeships usually take four years to complete.

 Journeyman electricians are responsible for installing and repairing various types of electrical systems.
-Applicants must have academic and on-the-job training through an apprenticeship.
-This a physically demanding profession that requires electricians to work in all sorts of residential and commercial settings.
+This is a physically demanding profession that requires electricians to work in all sorts of residential and commercial settings.

 |Required Education||A high school diploma and an apprenticeship; some students also enroll in a certificate or degree program|

 How to Become a Journeyman Electrician